-As another school year comes to a close, now is a great time for educators to celebrate successes.
-However, the problem with doing so is that we don’t always see the results of our efforts right away.
-Oftentimes our efforts are either laying the foundation or simply adding to the work of other teachers.
+As another school year ends, now is a great time for educators to celebrate successes.
+However, the problem with doing so is that we don’t always see the results of our labor right away.
+Oftentimes our efforts are laying a foundation or simply adding to the work of other teachers.
 And since our end goal is to develop healthy, well-adjusted, educated kiddos who can transition into adulthood as productive citizens, it is our cumulative work that makes the biggest and most lasting difference.

 I love crawfish.
 They were a staple in my diet from my youth through college.
-Funny – I can’t remember individual crawfish boils I attended growing up, and there were many, but my unconscious collective memories of them are most definitely positive.
+Funny – I don’t remember past individual crawfish boils, and there were many, but my unconscious collective memories of them are very positive.
 I think this is what we want to accomplish with our students – working together to establish positive collective memories.

-The students we worked with this year might still have academic or behavioral concerns, but if we added positive experiences to their collective memories, I choose to think our efforts will pay off long after they have left our classroom – and that is success worthy of being celebrated.
+The students you’ve worked with this year might still have academic or behavioral concerns, but if you’ve added positive experiences to their collective memories, I choose to think your efforts will pay off long after they have left your classroom – and that is success worthy of being celebrated.